Sharifa Akeel: Miss Asia Pacific International 2018

 Akeel competed at the Miss Asia Pacific International 2018 pageant held at the Newport Performing Arts Theater at Pasay.
 At the end of the pageant, she was crowned as the winner by the outgoing titleholder, Francielly Ouriques of Brazil.
 She is the fifth Filipina to be crowned Miss Asia Pacific International.

 Political career

 She ran for governor of Sultan Kudarat in the 2022 elections under the Aksyon Demokratiko banner.
 She was handedly defeated by her sole opponent, incumbent Datu Abdullah Sangki Mayor Pax Ali Mangudadatu, whose candidacy was cancelled, but was allowed to run via a temporary restraining order from the Supreme Court.
 During the campaign, she supported the presidential campaign of the then-Manila Mayor Isko Moreno, before eventually supporting the campaign of then-Vice President Leni Robredo.

 Personal life

-On August 25, 2021, Akeel married Esmael Mangudadatu.
-A native speaker of Maguindanao language, she also speaks Tagalog, Cebuano, Hiligaynon and English.
+On August 25, 2021, Akeel married Esmael Mangudadatu in a wedding ceremony held at the Al Nor Hotel and Convention Center in Cotabato City.
+She has two children.
+A native speaker of Maguindanao language, she also speaks Filipino, Cebuano, Hiligaynon and English.